Steward

 The fix is not more folders

 Folders help storage, but they do not create asset-level history.
-Steward's position is that every invoice should become a reviewed record tied to a building, asset, vendor, and source document.
+Steward's position is that every invoice should become a reviewed record tied to a building, asset, vendor, and attached invoice.

 That record can then flow into reminders and reports instead of staying trapped in search results.